TanStack/table/docs/api/useTable.md

 The following additional properties are available on every `row` object returned by the table instance.

 - `cells: Array<Cell>`
+  - An array of visible `Cell` objects containing properties and functions specific to the row and column it belongs to.
+  - These cells are normally intended for display
+  - See [Cell Properties](#cell-properties) for more information
+- `allCells: Array<Cell>`
-  - An array of `Cell` objects containing properties and functions specific to the row and column it belongs to.
+  - An array of all `Cell` objects containing properties and functions specific to the row and column it belongs to.
+  - Not every cell contained here is guaranteed that it should be displayed and is made available here for convenience and advanced templating purposes.
   - See [Cell Properties](#cell-properties) for more information
 - `values: Object<columnId: any>`
   - A map of this row's **resolved** values by columnId, eg. `{ firstName: 'Tanner', lastName: 'Linsley' }`